 Getting around San Diego

 Like much of Southern California, the easiest way to get around San Diego is by car.
 You can find several rental car companies at the airport.
 Bus tickets are cheap and the trolley system is a great way to get around downtown or to nearby Tijuana.
 The Blue Line can take you through Old Town before crossing the border into Mexico.
 Tickets cost a few dollars and last for two hours.

 - The Hotel del Coronado on Coronado Island is the largest wooden structure in the United States.

 - The San Diego Zoo is home to a pair of giant pandas, and when Hua Mei was born here, she was the first baby panda born in the Western Hemisphere since 1990 (she is now in China).

-- Deep theater discounts are available at the ARTS TIX booth downtown in Horton Plaza Park, where day-of show tickets are available on a cash-only basis.
-Events include theater, concert and dance performances throughout the city.
+- Deep theater discounts are available at the ARTS TIX booth downtown in Horton Plaza Park, where day-of-show tickets are available on a cash-only basis.
+Events include theater, concert and dance throughout the city.

 - Each July, Mission Bay is home to a San Diego original, the Over-the-Line Tournament.
-This beach softball event dates back to 1953 and is renowned for boisterous, anything-goes behavior.
+This beach softball event dates from 1953 and is renowned for boisterous, anything-goes behavior.

-- During the holidays, kids of all ages gather in the lobby of Loews Coronado Bay Resort, where the Cat in the Hat gives regular readings of How the Grinch Stole Christmas.
+- And for the holidays, kids of all ages gather in the lobby of Loews Coronado Bay Resort, where the Cat in the Hat gives regular readings of How the Grinch Stole Christmas.
 Theodor Geisel (Dr. Seuss) is one of San Diego's most treasured native sons.

 - For more insider information visit the San Diego visitor's bureau at www.sandiego.org